imagej/imagej.github.io/_pages/BUnwarpJ.md

 **Yes**, you can.
 You have different possibilities:

 -   You could call the program from the command line as explained in the [user manual](BUnwarpJ#User_Manual ),
 -   or you can make a [macro call](BUnwarpJ#Macro_call ) in batch mode,
 -   or you could as well create a script and use any of the methods called \[http://javadoc.imagej.net/Fiji/bunwarpj/bUnwarpJ_.html#alignImagesBatch(ij.ImagePlus,%20ij.ImagePlus,%20ij.process.ImageProcessor,%20ij.process.ImageProcessor,%20int,%20int,%20int,%20int,%20double,%20double,%20double,%20double,%20double,%20double) bUnwarpJ\_.alignImagesBatch\].

 ### My result images are 32-bit although my input images are 8-bit, is that a bug?

 No this is not a bug.
 To calculate the elastic-transformed images [bUnwarpJ](bUnwarpJ ) needs to interpolate the pixel values, so the first step in the process consists of converting the 8-bit (byte) images into 32-bit (float).
-You may want to convert them back to 8-bit after registration (Image \> Type \> 8-bit) and adjust the contrast (Process \> Enhance Contrast).
+You may want to convert them back to 8-bit after registration (Image &gt; Type &gt; 8-bit) and adjust the contrast (Process &gt; Enhance Contrast).

 ### How do I integrate the SIFT/MOPS results into bUnwarpJ?